igl-myrick/ConsoleApiCall/README.md

 _5: Next, run `dotnet build` in the command line to build the program._

-_6: Once the program is built, run `dotnet run` to start the program._
+_6: Once the program is built, run `dotnet run` to run the program and view current stories._

-_7: When the program is running, navigate to `https://localhost:5001` to view and use the website._

 ## Known Bugs